sana33/SDCOR/Readme.md

 ### &#x1F4D8; **_Citation_**

-If you use this code or idea for your research, please cite this paper.
+If you use this code or idea for your research, please cite this paper:

 @article{naghavi2020sdcor,
   title={SDCOR: Scalable Density-based Clustering for Local Outlier Detection in Massive-Scale Datasets},